-- A. Symptoms of incorrect pressure relief adjustment. - 1) Relief pressure too low. - a.
-System will not fold and cylinder will not extend.
+- A. Symptoms of incorrect pressure relief adjustment.

+- 1) Relief pressure too low.

+- a.
+Battery current draw is excessive

+- b.
+Motor RPM is slow

+- 2) Relief pressure too low.

+- a.
+Motor RPM is fast

+- b.
+System will not fold (cylinder will not extend).

+- c.
+Excessive turbulence in reservoir.

-Important: Contact the Valtir Customer Service Department for all replacement parts or components.
+Contact the Valtir Customer Service Department for all replacement parts or components.

-Warning: Do not exceed pressure rating for hydraulic system components.
-The system pressure of the SS180[®] M is factory set to 2000 psi.
+Do not exceed pressure rating for hydraulic system components.
+The system pressure of the SS180® M is factory set to 2400 psi [MPa 16.5].